mattmc3/zsh_unplugged/README.md

     9935 total
 ```

-\**Note: SLOC is not intended as an indicator of much here beyond a rough comparison of effort, maintainability, and complexity*
+\**Note: SLOC is not intended as anything more here than a rough comparison of effort, maintainability, and complexity*

 ## :tada: The code